-You probably wont find out until the week beginning 16 August 2021 whether or not your application has been successful.
+You probably won’t find out until mid August whether or not your application has been successful.
 After the closing date we assess all the applications as quickly as possible.
 However, this takes some time because we have to assess against a large number of criteria.

 How much detail should I give in my answers?

 Give as much detail as you can in your answers to make sure we can assess your application as fairly as possible.
 The scoring process takes into account both financial and non-financial criteria, so if there are circumstances which have, now or previously, affected you whilst studying, we encourage you to mention these in your application.
 We can only consider the information you provide in the application.

 What evidence do I need to submit and when?

 You will only be asked to submit evidence to support your application if you have been provisionally selected for a scholarship or if you are a reserve candidate.
 If we do ask you to supply evidence, you will need to prove that you meet the financial criteria on the Leeds Masters Scholarships page.
 We may also ask for other evidence, depending what else you say in your application.
 We will explain this clearly at the time.